Want to never have a bad day again? It’s possible, if you learn how to set your intentions.

 Some people argue that this means that, as human beings, we’re pretty rubbish at noticing things right in front of us.
 I’d argue the other way- we are super good at filtering out distractions to laser in on one thing (yet more evidence for why we shouldn’t try multi-task).
 We have to be, as there are so many things going on in every second, if we didn’t have this capacity we’d probably have a break-down from information overload.

 So if you agree with this, you’re essentially agreeing that we see things through a filter.
-And in my lightbulb moment when I was thinking about this, what this means it’s that it’s not how we perceive things- it’s what we perceive that shapes our reality.
+And what this means it’s that it’s not how we perceive things- it’s what we perceive that shapes our reality.

 Not how- but what.
 Think about that for a minute.